-Now entering its 57th season, Theatre Three (T3) was founded by Norma Young, Jac Alder, Esther Ragland, and Roy Dracup in 1961, first performing seasons of acclaimed theatre at the Sheraton Hotel.
+Now entering its 61st season, T3 was founded by Norma Young, Jac Alder, Esther Ragland, and Roy Dracup in 1961, first performing seasons of acclaimed theatre at the Sheraton Hotel.
 In time, the organization needed more space and moved to a renovated factory space in Deep Ellum.
 In 1969, the organization leased its current space in Uptown in the Quadrangle.
 In 1985, T3 purchased the building and underwent extensive remodeling.

 - Artistry: Presenting compelling and entertaining theatre with a commitment to engaging the highest quality talent throughout the organization

 - Stewardship: Supporting a professionally managed and fiscally stable business

 - Inclusion: Serving as an arts community leader in inclusion, equity, diversity and accessibility ― onstage and throughout the organization